gregversteeg/bio_corex/readme.md

 In this simple example there are five variables, v1...v5 where v1, v2, v3 are in one cluster and v4, v5 are in another.
 Looking in "corex_output/graphs" you should see pdf files with the graphs (with graphviz).

-`python vis_corex.py data/test_big5.csv --layers=5,1 -v --no_row_names -o big5`
+`python vis_corex.py data/test_big5.csv --layers=5,1 --missing=-1 -v --no_row_names -o big5`

 This reads the CSV file containing some Big-5 personality survey data.
 It uses 5 hidden units (and associated clusters) at the first layer, and 1 at the second layer.
  Option -v gives verbose outputs.
 By default, it is assumed that the first column and row are labels, this expectation can be changed with options.
+There are a few missing values specified with -1.
+Note that for discrete data, the discrete values each variable takes have to be like 0,1,...
 Finally, all the output files are placed in the directory "big5".

 Looking in the directory "big5/graphs", you should see a pdf that shows the questions clustered into five groups.
 See the [full raw data](http://personality-testing.info/_rawdata/BIG5.zip) for information on questions.
 "Text_files"